Do MLM’s and Multi Level Marketing Business Work

 It is so well known that there are better products out there for you readily available at a much cheaper price point.

 When you have to sell to your family, friends and co-workers you are not your own boss you are taking money from loved ones.
-Moral compasses aside, usually the only way to make money on a pyramid is if you are on top of the pyramid, such as the person who starts it and the few who get in on it at the very beginning are the only ones that will ever make money.
+Moral compasses aside, usually the only way to make money on a pyramid is if you are on top of the pyramid, such as the person who starts it and the few who get in on it at the very beginning are the only ones that will ever make money or the the people who have a large social media influence.
 By the time it gets to the rest of us, the base of people you are competing with is so large, there is virtually mathematically no way for it to ever work for you, unless you enjoying going to Vietnam and trying your luck there.

 During this ‘mentoring’ process I have talked with all too many people who have been to ‘parties’ or ‘seminars’ walking away with no idea what the actual business model is.
 They are still ‘gathering’ that information, and can not explain to you exactly what it is that they are selling, or how they are selling it.
 These recruitment programs are hellbent on getting you to buy into the ideology and lifestyle.
 They welcome you with their open cult like arms to the family and you feel as if you actually belong to something.
 It is a warm and fuzzy feeling thinking you are in a room full of other like minded forward thinking entrepreneurs who are all forging ahead on this groundbreaking revolutionary new product that is just going to take the market by storm.
 While the rest of us dolts are clocking in and out unnecessarily.